Creative Problem Solving and Inventing

 Be a part of the invention education movement!

 Thousands of teachers throughout the country and abroad are exploring how invention education enhances the 21st century skills their students will need to navigate their futures.
 Even if your students have had little exposure to STEM in the past, our professional development workshop will teach you how to help them develop confidence in their ability to engage in STEM and pursue STEM college and career pathways.
-Our evidence-based model, backed by published research and case studies, will also transform your approach to teaching and facilitating student learning, and helps schools and districts make connections to STEM professionals in their communities and other community supporters.
+Our evidence-based model, backed by published research and case studies, helps address federal guidelines for offering STEM programs that are transdisciplinary, build computational literacy, and engage with local communities.
+We address these pillars by teaching problem-finding & solving approaches that are common to inventors, honoring students’ home cultures and contributions.
+This approach aims to transform teaching, facilitate student learning, and help schools and districts make connections to STEM professionals in their communities and other community supporters.

 Please join us for our 2021 summer professional development workshop that will be held entirely online.
 There will be a combination of synchronous group activities online and asynchronous activities to be completed individually, offline.